AleNegrini/Referendum-Costituzionale-2016/README.md

   1) with Python (pandas + numpy libraries)
   2) with Scala + Spark

-At the end of each procedure, results obtained with these two methods have been compared
+At the end of each procedure, results obtained have been compared